DFRobot/DFRobot_BNO055/README.md

 To use this library download the zip file, uncompress it to a folder named DFRobot_BNO055.
 Download the zip file first to use this library and uncompress it to a folder named DFRobot_BNO055.
+If you want to see the graphical interface using DFRobot_display_dof10.ino, you can download IMU_show.exe at https://github.com/DFRobot/DFRobot_IMU_Show/releases.

 ## Methods